Ruud Gullit: Style of play

-A complete and versatile player capable of aiding his team both defensively and offensively, Gullit epitomised the ethos of Total Football, possessing work rate, adeptness in ball-winning, tactical intelligence, skills and physical qualities.
+Gullit epitomised the ethos of Total Football, possessing work rate, adeptness in ball-winning, tactical intelligence, skills and physical qualities.
 Normally utilised as an attacking midfielder or second striker, he was capable of playing anywhere in midfield or along the front line, on either wing or even in the centre, and could also play as a sweeper.

 Gullit's foremost attribute was athleticism, being tall, powerful and an excellent jumper.
 Yet, unusually for a man of his stature, Gullit had outstanding natural balance, poise, technique, dribbling and free kick ability.
 He was also noted for his mental acuity, creativity, vision and spatial abilities, which helped him score many goals early on and enabled him to play in a deep-lying playmaker role late in his days, where he was known for creating chances for teammates.
 Beyond his footballing qualities, Gullit also stood out with his leadership and tenacity.
 Despite his talent, however, he struggled with injuries throughout his career, which later affected his fitness.

 Gullit's brilliance prompted Garth Crooks to comment in his 1990 Team of the Week column, "Ruud Gullit is a great player by any standards.
 He has all the skills.
 He's not afraid to do things with the ball.
 And he looks as if he's enjoying every second of it.
 By my reckoning that's what makes him an even better player than Maradona.
 Both have the key quality you will find in all the best players: balance.
 You just can't knock them off the ball.
 It was the same with Pelé, Beckenbauer and Cruyff."